There are lots of simple things we can do to achieve happier skin.

 1 .
 Balance your gut

-What?
-Yep…balance that gut of yours.
-It’s said that taking a probiotic every day can help to balance the ‘fire’ inside you.
-Probiotics are full of good bacteria and they help maintain a healthy digestive system and boost your immune system which can help counteract acne and rosacea flare ups.
+It’s said that taking a probiotic can help to balance the ‘fire’ inside you.
+Probiotics are full of good bacteria and they help maintain a healthy digestive system and boost your immune system which can help in getting to the root of the problem with acne and rosacea flare ups.

-As someone living with rosacea, I have been told numerous times over the years about the benefits of taking a daily probiotic to help balance my gut and calm inflammation from within.
+As someone living with rosacea, I have been told numerous times over the years about the benefits of taking a probiotic to help balance my gut and calm inflammation from within.
+If you are struggling with your skin at the moment it might be an idea to seek professional help from a nutritionist who can help guide you in the right direction and talk you through some options.

 2. Wear SPF